-Fouling on vessels is a biological accretion which settles on the underwater hull of boats and ships.
-Consequently, the surface becomes rough and the resistance of the ship sailing through the water increases.
-The result is a ship that sails slower or increases its fuel consumption to maintain the same speed.
+Fouling on ships is biological growth that can settle on the underwater hull of boats and ships.
+The consequence of this is a strong roughening of the surface, which increases the resistance of the ship during sailing.
+As a result, the ship slows down or requires more fuel to maintain the same speed.

-Fouling in seawater is a lot stronger than in fresh water.
-There are many kinds of organisms in seawater and they come in large numbers.
-The composition of seawater in different environmental circumstances also makes a huge difference; there is more fouling pressure in tropical waters in comparison with the brackish northern waters near Scandinavia.
-This, however, does not mean that fouling in the Baltic Sea and the North Sea is not a problem.
+Fouling in sea water (marine environment) is much stronger than in fresh water.
+There are many more different types of organisms in the sea and often in larger numbers.
+The composition of the seawater and other environmental conditions also make a big difference: in tropical waters there is much more growth pressure than in the brackish northern waters of Scandinavia.
+That does not mean, however, that fouling in the Baltic Sea would not be a problem.

-Antifouling is a collective name for different techniques that prevent fouling or reduce the growth of organism.
-The most commonly used technique is the use of special coatings or paints which are applied to the underwater hull of a vessel.
-There are many different types of antifouling paints, some especially made for recreational boats, others for shipping.
-Different kinds of products are used for large ships, depending on the speed (slow or fast) and duration of the docking cycle (2 – 5 years).
+Antifouling or fouling is a collective term for various techniques that can prevent or reduce fouling or fouling.
+The most common technique is the use of special coatings or paints that are applied to the underwater hull of the ship.
+There are different types of antifouling paints, some especially for pleasure craft, others for marine shipping.
+For the large ships there are also different products for vessels that sail a lot or very fast or little and slow.

-The function of antifoulingpaints is based upon two mechanisms:
+The effect of antifouling paints can be based on two mechanisms:

-Another aspect associated with this reduced fuel consumption is that it produces less greenhouse gas emissions.
-A vessel treated with the right product can also save on transport costs.
-Choosing the right product is based on information on the (long-term) performance of a coating.
-Several test methods are available to determine the performance of antifouling products.
-Endures has in-house knowledge, facilities and experience (over 50 years) to advise companies and agencies.
-Depending on your specific question, we can explain the options available to you.
+The main reason for using antifouling is to prevent extra fuel consumption and thus cost savings.
+A second aspect related to this is that less fuel consumption also produces less greenhouse gas emissions.
+With the right product on the ship you can therefore save on transport costs.
+You must choose the right product on the basis of information about the (long-term) effect of the coating.
+Various test methods are available to determine this effect.
+Endures has the knowledge and experience (more than 50 years) in-house to be of service to companies and organizations in this area.
+Depending on your specific question, we are happy to explain the options.

 In recent years, there has been more IMO talk about reducing greenhouse gas emissions in the shipping industry.
 It is expected that more stringent regulations will be added in the near future.
 Ship owners need to measure and monitor emissions and take measures to reduce emissions.
 Additionally, IMO has stimulated to work on drafting a new worldwide standard (ISO 19030) on hull and propeller performance measurements.